YottaDB/YDBDoc/ProgGuide/langfeat.rst

 MUPIP Binary Extract and Load
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* MUPIP EXTRACT -BINARY issues NULLCOLLDIFF error if it needs to extract from multiple databases with different STDNULCOLL settings.
+* MUPIP EXTRACT BINARY issues NULLCOLLDIFF error if it needs to extract from multiple databases with different STDNULCOLL settings.
-* MUPIP EXTRACT -BINARY writes a new field in the binary extract header to note down the first database's STDNULCOLL setting.
+* MUPIP EXTRACT BINARY writes a new field in the binary extract header to note down the first database's STDNULCOLL setting.
-* MUPIP LOAD –BINARY on a binary extract transforms the null subscripts appropriately if the STDNULCOLL setting of the target database is different from the setting in the binary extract header.
+* MUPIP LOAD BINARY on a binary extract transforms the null subscripts appropriately if the STDNULCOLL setting of the target database is different from the setting in the binary extract header.
-* MUPIP LOAD –BINARY is able to successfully load onto multiple databases with different STDNULCOLL settings.
+* MUPIP LOAD BINARY is able to successfully load onto multiple databases with different STDNULCOLL settings.
-* MUPIP EXTRACT -ZWR and MUPIP LOAD -ZWR will work no matter what the YottaDB version of the source and destination databases, and no matter what the null (or other) collation setting of the source and destination databases.
+* MUPIP EXTRACT ZWR and MUPIP LOAD ZWR will work no matter what the YottaDB version of the source and destination databases, and no matter what the null (or other) collation setting of the source and destination databases.

 ~~~~~~~~~~~~~~~~~~
 Replication